 “Now that’s an interesting question.
 Who am I?”
 He laughed and looked at the dead woman.
 “Well, Rachael would be able to tell you, but since she’s dead, I think she’s going to have a hard time of it.”
-He chuckled and pulled out a pack of lucky strikes and lit up.
+He chuckled, pulled out a pack of Lucky Strikes, and lit up.

 “I think we’ll save who I am until the end.
 How about we talk about you?
 Why are you out here pacing back and forth shrieking like a madman?”
 His tone was polite.

 “Where the hell did you come from?”
 I stammered and tried to maintain my composure.
 I took a step closer.
 If I acted unafraid, he might leave me alone.